zot/Leisure/README.md

 Macros
 * declaration =M= definition -- declares a macro that runs at parse-time.
 Input is the AST for the macro expression and output is a new AST to replace the old one.
 Further macro replacement is done on the result.
 The identity macro is: **identMacro ast =M= ast**.
 * Do and let are macros
-   * let uses = to assign (and reassign) variables and returns the result of an expression using those variables
+   * let uses = to assign (and reassign) variables and returns the result of an expression using those variables (deprecated)
    * do uses = like let and uses <- to bind monads

 ## AST Function usage